iRedlon/jparty/documentation/overview.md

 - There are two TTS systems in use in jparty: the first is API-requested OpenAI TTS with a very realistic sounding voice.
 This service costs money per request and is enabled/disabled with an environment variable
 - The second is the built-in browser screen reader.
 This TTS is actually pretty good in terms of pronunciation, but is still very robotic.
 We support it because it's free and not API requested so if the API needs to be disabled or is otherwise not working for any reason: we can easily fall back on the screen reader
 - Many timers in the game rely on the TTS system (i.e. when reading out the clue, we need to trigger the next state change once it's done being read aloud) but for various reasons, it's difficult to tell exactly how long a voice line will take to say out loud
 - To solve this, we start the timer with an educated estimate that's intentionally generous.
 Then, once we have more info about exactly how long it will take to be spoken, we update the timer by cancelling it and restarting it with our new duration.
-These timers are always hidden from players so the mid-timer update isn't jarring or confusing
+These timers are always hidden from players so the mid-timer duration update isn't jarring or confusing